TheovanKraay/cassandra-change-feed/README.md

 - csharp
 products:
 - azure
-description: "Azure Cosmos DB is Microsoft's globally distributed multi-model database service"
+description: "Azure Cosmos DB's API for Cassandra - Change Feed Sample"
 urlFragment: azure-cosmos-db-cassandra-dotnet-getting-started
 ---

-# Developing a Dotnet app with Cassandra API using Azure Cosmos DB
+# Developing a Dotnet app with Cassandra API using Azure Cosmos DB - using Change Feed
 Azure Cosmos DB is Microsoft's globally distributed multi-model database service.
 You can quickly create and query document, table, key-value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.
-This quick start demonstrates how to create an Azure Cosmos DB account for the Cassandra API by using the Azure portal.
-You'll then build a user profile console app, output as shown in the following image, with sample data.
+This quick start demonstrates how to interact with the Change Feed API using Azure Cosmos DB's API for Cassandra

 ## Running this sample
 * Before you can run this sample, you must have the following perquisites: